 Few companies has attracted more scrutiny online by smart people than Renaissance Technologies, which oversees the famous and record-setting Medallion fund, which for the past 30 years has beaten every other hedge fund in existence in returns.
 A Google search shows again hundreds of posts and discussion, such as on Quora and Hacker News, inquiring about the strategy Medallion uses, and after three decades and hundreds of employees, no one is any closer to understanding how Medallion works beyond some vague ‘statistical methods,’ which is next to useless.
 Sure, some former Renaissance employees may have leaked pieces of the strategy to competing hedge funds, but still, no one is any closer to understanding it beyond just speculation.
 Renaissance’s compensation is also a secret, but it’s reasonable to assume it’s a lot.

-So this is just three examples of organizations which combined employ a lot of people that have been able to keep trade secrets or procedural policies secret for a very long time.
+This is why there are so few podcasts or other formats of interviews of people from these type of professions, like FAMNG-tech or hedge funds, compared to endless health or doctor podcasts.
+The consistent pay or other compensation is great, but when you join you also basically swear to an oath of secrecy.
+So this is just a handful of examples of organizations which combined employ a lot of people that have been able to keep trade secrets or procedural policies secret for a very long time.

 Another example is “stealth” technology, that was kept fully secret until some vague renderings were officially released in 1988, despite many thousands working on it.